sakurawen/json-translate/README.md

 Thanks to all users who provided feedback.
 Special thanks to:

-- OpenAI team for their powerful API
+- DeepSeek team for their powerful API
 - Next.js team for the excellent framework
 - All project contributors